 New Mexicans have been enjoying the spicy corn stew for centuries.
 It is regional ‘comfort food.’
-Posole aka Pozole (pronounced poh-SO-lee) is an inexpensive dish to prepare.
-It is New Mexico’s version of Matzah Ball soup; served at parties, served at potlucks, presented as an all-around elixir for anything that ails you.
+Posole aka Pozole (pronounced poh-SO-lee) is an inexpensive dish to prepare, essentially New Mexico’s version of Matzah Ball soup.
+Typically it is served at parties, potlucks, and presented as an all-around elixir for anything that ails you.
 It is more potent than chicken noodle and far more flavorful than Matzah Balls.

 History of Posole

 Posole, like other regional favorites, is an import from further south, brought here by the Spanish settlers in the 1600s.
 The Spanish got the recipe from the Aztecs.
 Posole, made from dried corn kernels, was a regular part of their diet.
 Corn was a staple crop in central America as well as the Southwest.
 Corn was essential for survival.
 The Corn Goddess represents life.